 Available plans and pricing

 The most attractive TunnelBear pricing plan is the free version, which allowed the service to gain popularity across the globe.
 But there are a few caveats here.
 One is the bandwidth limit.
 You can only use 500 MB/month, which you will deplete after watching a few YouTube videos.
 There’s an option to extend the bandwidth limit to 1.5 GB, but for this, you must have a public Twitter account with a decent amount of followers where you will have to tweet about TunnelBear.
-Another caveat is that the free TunnelBear version does not include Australian servers.

 TunnelBear’s plans might seem fishy because there’s no money-back guarantee.
 We assure this is a legit VPN company with years of experience and one should understand that their free version acts as an unlimited returns policy.

 Payment options available to TunnelBear customers include Visa, MasterCard, and American Express.
 Luckily, there’s also an anonymous option to pay with Bitcoin.
-We hope that TunnelBear VPN will add PayPal, AliPay and other options in the future.
+We hope that TunnelBear VPN will add PayPal, AliPay, and other options in the future.

 Want More Insights About the Product?